hosseindarab/Moon-Phase-Trading-Indicator/README.md

 - Pick a ticker and date range in the UI
 - Review the price series with lunar markers (past + future)
 - Compare left-axis Price vs right-axis Portfolio Value
-- Review the Trades table (newest first)
+- Use the Moon Events table to toggle highlights (Select Full/New Moon)
 - Check the global summary at the bottom for aggregate results

 ## Project layout